Battle of Mycale: Aftermath

-After the battle, there were concerns over how the Greeks of Asia Minor could be defended against the potential Persian vengeance.
+After the battle, there were concerns over how the Greeks of Asia Minor could be defended against potential Persian vengeance.
 The Peloponnesians suggested a population exchange, where the Greeks who did not want to live under Persian rule would be relocated in northern Greece, on the properties of the medizers who would be expelled.
 However, since all of northern Greece had surrendered to the Persians, this plan was abandoned.
-Also, Xanthippus had claimed the Greeks of Asia Minor were Athenian settlers, and thus Athens would not let their settlements be abandoned.
+Also, Xanthippus claimed the Greeks of Asia Minor were Athenian settlers, and thus Athens would not let their settlements be abandoned.
 Historian Joshua Nudell argues this debate over the Ionians presaged the future war between Athens and Sparta, namely the Peloponnesian War.

-Rahe argues the real reason Athens was trying to make its settlers stay in Ionia was because they could defend Athenian food imports from Crimea.
+Rahe argues the real reason Athens tried to make its settlers stay in Ionia was to ensure they could defend Athenian food imports from Crimea.
 Burn found this idea of a population exchange to have parallels with the population exchange between Greece and Turkey implemented 24 centuries later.
 Burn also found a repeat of the Battle of Mycale in the Battle of the Eurymedon, fought by the Athenian general Cimon against the Persians in 466 BC.
 After Mycale, the state of Teos would create multiple imprecations to be used on people who exploited the role of the aesymnetes (elected official) to become tyrants.

-After the battle, the Persian marshal Masistes would accuse the surviving naval commanders of being cowards; Burn, however, argues they survived because they were just trying to get their non-Persian soldiers back to the battlefield.
-In the spring of 488 BC, the tyrant of Cilicia, Xenagoras of Halicarnassus, recently appointed by emperor Xerxes, would raid the temple of Apollo at Didyma and seize the bronze idol of the deity, in revenge for the Milesians switching sides at Mycale.
+After the battle, Persian marshal Masistes would accuse surviving naval commanders of being cowards; Burn, however, argues they survived because they were just trying to get their non-Persian soldiers back to the battlefield.
+In the spring of 488 BC, the tyrant of Cilicia, Xenagoras of Halicarnassus, recently appointed by emperor Xerxes, raided the temple of Apollo at Didyma and seized the bronze idol of the deity, in revenge for the Milesians switching sides at Mycale.
 Historian Iain Spence argues the victory at Mycale reiterated the maritime supremacy of the Greeks.
-He further argues that the resultant defection of the Aegean states facilitated Greek marine campaigns, thus leading to the establishment of the naval empire of the Delian League and Athens.
-The Persian Empire's borders were fixed and their numerous invasions became rare.
+He further argues the resultant defection of the Aegean states facilitated Greek marine campaigns, thus leading to the establishment of the naval empire of the Delian League and Athens.
+The Persian Empire's borders were fixed and their successive invasions became rare.
 After the Persian defeat at Mycale, the satrapy of Bactria began an armed revolt, which may have bolstered the resolve of Artabanus to assassinate Xerxes.

 Historian David C. Yates notes the exclusion of the states of Samos and Chios from the list of states on the Serpent Column, even though both had a strong claim.
-He argues they were excluded because they had opposed the continued Spartan command of the Hellenic League.
+He argues they were excluded because they opposed continued Spartan command of the Hellenic League.
 Yates also notes the presence of Spartan and Corinthian troops in all five battles of the Persian Wars, the only two states to have this distinction.